 Disclosure: I was given this stylish pegboard by The Great Little Trading Company; to style for the purposes of this post.
 All thoughts, words and images — as ever — are entirely my own.

-I’ve already mentioned in a previous post that this year our family are fortunate enough to be part of the testing team for the Great Little Trading Company.
+I’ve already mentioned in a previous post.
+This year our family are fortunate enough to be part of the testing team for the Great Little Trading Company.

 What’s not to love about that?

 Plus I’m really excited to share our thoughts on the products we’re testing.
 As with anything I ever write on my blog, I promise 100% honesty at all times.
 So you’ll be getting a genuine opinion.

 So far, we’ve focussed on the little star book ledges and been very impressed with those.

 They’ve fast become part of a little bedtime ritual for the boys; favourite books, sippy cup.
 Plus a selection of animals are all carefully placed in each shelf before they go to sleep each night.
 In readiness for when they awake in the morning.

 But the next thing I wanted to share with you is something that’s ambiguous in who — and what — it was designed for.

 The Stylish Pegboard — Master of Disguise

 Aah — office — I hear you cry.